jonathan-chin/mec-2022-technical-interviews/practice_questions/ways_to_tile_floor.md

-Ways To Tile A Floor
+# Ways To Tile A Floor
-Basic Accuracy: 49.98% Submissions: 11741 Points: 1

 Given a floor of dimensions 2 x W and tiles of dimensions 2 x 1, the task is to find the number of ways the floor can be tiled.
 A tile can either be placed horizontally i.e as a 1 x 2 tile or vertically i.e as 2 x 1 tile.
 Print the answer modulo (10^9)+7.